Esch-sur-Alzette: History

 For a long time Esch was a small farming village in the valley of the Uelzecht river.
 This changed when important amounts of iron ore were found in the area in the 1850s.
 With the development of the mines and the steel industry the town's population multiplied tenfold in a couple of decades.
 In 1911 the steel- and iron-producing company ARBED was founded.
 The development of the steel industry, especially in the south of the country, provided Luxembourg with sustained economic growth during the second half of the 19th century.

 In the 1970s, as a result of the steel crisis, the mines and many of the blast furnaces were shut down, the last one, in Esch-Belval, definitively halting its operations in 1997.
 The blast furnaces were replaced by an electric furnace that is fed with scrap metal rather than iron ore.

 Today the industrial wastelands on Belval left behind by the steel industry, are being redeveloped and converted into a new, modern town quarter.
-New cultural buildings such as the cinema Kinepolis Belval and the Rockhal, Luxembourg's biggest concert hall.
+New cultural buildings such as the cinema Kinepolis Belval in the Belval Plaza shopping mall and the Rockhal, Luxembourg's biggest concert hall have been made.

 The area around the old blast furnaces will host different structures of the University of Luxembourg, many research centres and the national archives.